Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### exec ufsIOTest
 Usage: `bin/alluxio exec ufsIOTest [flags]`

-A benchmarking tool for the I/O between Alluxio and UFS.This test will measure the I/O throughput between Alluxio workers and the specified UFS path.
+A benchmarking tool for the I/O between Alluxio and UFS.
+This test will measure the I/O throughput between Alluxio workers and the specified UFS path.
 Each worker will create concurrent clients to first generate test files of the specified size then read those files.
 The write/read I/O throughput will be measured in the process.

 Flags:
 - `--cluster`: specifies the benchmark is run in the Alluxio cluster.